twentytwokhz/photobooth/README.md

 This project is intended to be used as a mean of taking photos (at a specified interval and for a specified time period) from a connected camera and uploading these images to a Facebook page, Facebook profile or on Google Drive.

 Optionally the code will generate animated GIFs.

+Example usage:

+<code>python photobooth.py 5 60</code>

+Takes a photo every 5 seconds for a period of 60 seconds.
+After that it will create a gif from the photos named result.gif